 Ruth Ellen Kocher

 Ruth Ellen Kocher was born and raised in Wilkes-Barre, Pennsylvania.
-She received a BA from Pennsylvania State University in 1990 and an MFA and a PhD from Arizona State University in 1994 and 1999, respectively.
+She received a BA from Pennsylvania State University and an MFA and a PhD from Arizona State University.

 Kocher is the author of several poetry collections, including Third Voice (Tupelo Press, 2016); Ending in Planes (Noemi Press, 2014); domina Un/blued (Tupelo Press, 2013), winner of the PEN Open Book Award and the Dorset Prize; and Desdemona’s Fire (Lotus Press, 1999), winner of the Naomi Long Madgett Award for African American Poets.